AdobeDocs/experience-manager-cloud-service.pt-BR/help/onboarding/migration-methodology/getting-started.md

 <br>

-## Jornada do desenvolvedor no Adobe Experience Manager as a Cloud Service {#developer-journey}
+## Jornada para desenvolvedores no Adobe Experience Manager as a Cloud Service {#developer-journey}

 ### Desenvolvimento